 Bachelor of Science in Elementary Education

-The Elementary Education Degree Program is offered on campus and through App State Online.
+The Elementary Education Degree Program is offered on campus and and off campus.
 Regardless of the location, this program of study is demanding and rigorous.
 Why?
 We want effective teachers in our local schools because young children deserve a quality education.
 In preparing you for this important role, your course of study begins with general education courses (44 semester hours) that provide the foundational content knowledge necessary to teach all content areas of the elementary curricula.
 There are three professional education courses that are required before any teaching candidate is accepted into the Reich College of Education.
 Potential candidates must earn a "C" or better in these courses and complete an admission request form.
 Once you are formally accepted into the program, you will spend the remainder of your undergraduate days fulfilling the major requirement (49 semester hours), secondary area of concentration (9 semester hours), electives (2 semester hours), and professional education courses (17 semester hours).
 Refer to the program of study for additional information.

 The professional and major requirement courses are the heart of our program.
 You will work with young children in a tutoring role to begin and work your way toward a full-semester of classroom teaching.
 You will enroll in methods courses taught by faculty with expertise in curriculum and pedagogy; these courses are often associated with a practicum experience at a local elementary school.
 Your senior year includes approximately five weeks of full-time field experience (referred to as Block II) followed by an entire semester of student teaching.
 Your field experiences provide ample opportunities to work with effective elementary classroom teachers across multiple school settings.
 And as an elementary generalist, your placements will cover a range of ages, from kindergarten to Grade 6.

 Candidates who complete the requirements in our elementary education program are ready to teach and are strong competitors in the job market.
 If you are passionate about the teaching and learning process and are ready to grow as a professional educator, join us!